What Is The Average Salary Of Football Commentators? (Detailed Explanation!)

 Lower Division Colleges

-College football programs in lower divisions, such as the Division II or Division III, are also broadcast on radio and TV broadcasts.
+College football programs in lower divisions, such as Division II or Division III, are also broadcast on radio and TV broadcasts.
 Regional broadcasting companies such as TV channels will usually hire their own announcers to cover local college football games.
 Announcer’s salaries depend on whether they are freelancers for just the season or full-time employees at these broadcasting companies of school departments like sports directors who also take on broadcasting roles.
-The salaries will depend on the size of budgets of their respective broadcasting company or local department.
-According to PayScale.com, the salary range for sports announcers from $30,144 to $181,825 as of May 2018.
+The salaries will depend on the size of the budgets of their respective broadcasting company or local departments.
+According to PayScale.com, the salary range for sports announcers is from $30,144 to $181,825 as of May 2018.

 High School